 Men aren’t typically the healthiest eaters, to begin with, so hanging around your new partner can rub off on your healthy eating habits.

 Did you know there is a condition called “good stress,” or eustress, that can help fuel your relationship weight gain?
-You know that feeling when you’re so happy and on top of the world that nothing else matters, not even how much you weight!
+You know that feeling when you’re so happy that nothing else matters, not even how much you weight!
 I’ve been there.
 I love that feeling!

-Even if you are in a happy relationship, there will be days when you don’t agree on anything and that causes you to get angry, sad, maybe jealous, etc. Think about how much-added stress that can come from a new relationship.
+Even if you are in a happy relationship, there will be days when you don’t agree.
+This can cause you to get angry, maybe jealous, etc. Think about how much-added stress that can come from a new relationship.

 We have always known stress causes weight gain.
-The reason it hits us harder in the first year of our relationship is that our entire life is changing now that someone else is in it.
+The reason it hits us harder in the first year of our relationship is that our entire life is changing.

 It is important, however, to simultaneously imbibe healthy ways of living.
 Not only to counter stress but also to check excess weight.